 Because these are XML fields, you need to identify the ‘code type’.
 This might vary from ARM to ARM, but the standard code types are as follows:

 ‘CONCAT’ – if it is a CONCAT code

 Where to go to for help

-Well, us of course.
-Firstly, if you are unsure about any of the reporting standards, or just need a refresher, we would heartily recommend our core training course which will help ensure you are interpreting the MiFIR transaction reporting details correctly (we also cover EMIR and SFTR too).
+If you are unsure about any of the reporting standards or just need a refresher, join our upcoming MiFIR core training course which will help ensure you are interpreting the MiFIR transaction reporting requirements correctly.

 Our ReportShield™ Accuracy Testing identifies all transaction reporting errors including those related to personal identifiers, providing a regular health check of all your reported data.